mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 ## Background
 Recently there has been a significant progress in regards to unsupervised representation learning in the domain of natural language processing such as [OpenAI GPT](https://blog.openai.com/language-unsupervised/), and [BERT](https://arxiv.org/abs/1810.04805).
 Among different unsupervised pre-training objectives, autoregressive (**AR**) language modeling and autoencoding (**AE**) have been the two most successful pre-training objectives.

 AR language modeling estimates the probability distribution of a text corpus with an autoregressive model.
-Specifically, given a text sequence $$\mathbf{x} = (x_1, \dots, x_T)$$,  AR language modeling factorizes the likelihood into a forward product $$p(\mathbf{x}) = \prod_{t=1}^T p(x_{t}\mid \mathbf{x}_{<t})$$ or a backward one $$p(\mathbf{x}) = \prod_{t=1}^T p(x_{t}\mid \mathbf{x}_{>t})$$.
+Given a text sequence $$\mathbf{x} = (x_1, \dots, x_T)$$,  AR language modeling factorizes the likelihood into a forward product $$p(\mathbf{x}) = \prod_{t=1}^T p(x_{t}\mid \mathbf{x}_{<t})$$ or a backward one $$p(\mathbf{x}) = \prod_{t=1}^T p(x_{t}\mid \mathbf{x}_{>t})$$.

-AR language modeling maximizes the likelihood under the following forward autoregressive factorization:
+Specifically, AR language modeling maximizes the likelihood under the following forward autoregressive factorization:

 $$
 \begin{aligned}